-Dogs are direct descendants of the wolf, and the only large carnivore species that has been domesticated (about 15,000 years ago!).
-Domestication allowed dogs to become remarkably attuned to human behavior – so much that they even helped humans with tasks like hunting, tracking and protection.
+Dogs are direct descendants of the wolf and the only large carnivore species that have been domesticated (about 15,000 years ago!).
+Domestication allowed dogs to become remarkably attuned to human behavior – so much that they even helped humans with tasks like hunting, tracking, and protection.

 With all these great qualities, no wonder dogs are known as man’s best friend.
 Good job, doggo!